zufardhiyaulhaq/zufardhiyaulhaq.github.io/_posts/2020-9-19-Automatic-certificate-Private-PKI.md

 ## Flow
 below picture is the flow generate private certificate with private domain via certbot.
 In this example I will use:
-- Certificate requested for server-1.zufar.io
+- Certificate requested for **server-1.zufar.io**
-- acme-dns resolve *.auth.zufar.io
+- acme-dns resolve ***.auth.zufar.io**

 ![internal-pki]({{ site.baseurl }}/images/internal-pki.png)

-1. User register with acme-dns, acme-dns will expose an limited random domain (example: `abcd.auth.zufar.io`).
+1. User register with acme-dns, acme-dns will expose an limited random domain (example: `173a5dcb-4777-498d-9abd-87d84bb4fe54.auth.zufar.io`).
 2. acme-dns will return a JSON response contain a domain that exposed, username and password for API call to populate the domain with TXT record later.
 3. User create a CNAME record in **CoreDNS** based on limited random domain that acme-dns give to the user.
+    ```bash
-    {% highlight shell %} _acme-challenge.server.zufar.io 	IN CNAME abcd.auth.zufar.io.{% endhighlight %}
+     _acme-challenge.server.zufar.io 	IN CNAME 173a5dcb-4777-498d-9abd-87d84bb4fe54.auth.zufar.io.
+    ```
 4. Certbot request an certificate to the certificate authority step-ca (example: `server.zufar.io`). step-ca will request the certbot to prove that user is authorized with HTTP01 or DNS01 challenge.
-5. Certbot will call acme-dns and populate the TXT record in `abcd.auth.zufar.io` with `key` that step-ca give.
+5. Certbot will call acme-dns and populate the TXT record in `173a5dcb-4777-498d-9abd-87d84bb4fe54.auth.zufar.io` with `key` that step-ca give.
 6. Certbot will create a private key, create a CSR and send to certificate authority step-ca to sign the CSR.
 7. step-ca will verify the authority by contacting DNS server to resolve `_acme-challenge.server-1.zufar.io` (CoreDNS in this case).
-8. CoreDNS will resolve to `abcd.auth.zufar.io`.
+8. CoreDNS will resolve to `173a5dcb-4777-498d-9abd-87d84bb4fe54.auth.zufar.io`.
 CoreDNS will forward this request to acme-dns via `subzone delegation` concept.
 9. acme-dns resolve the DNS request and give the key in the TXT record
 10. CoreDNS will send the result to step-ca.
 11. step-ca verify the authority of the domain, sign the CSR and send the cert to the certbot.